webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

     -   [JSX](#jsx)
 -   [Browser Support](#browser-support)

-## Features
+## Background

+This widget handles the heavy lifting of coordinating between your application and the Spark APIs, and provides components of the Spark messaging experience without having to build all front end UI yourself.

+Our widget is built using React <https://github.com/facebook/react>, Redux <https://github.com/reactjs/redux>, and the Spark Javascript SDK <https://github.com/ciscospark/spark-js-sdk>.

-Currently, this widget supports:
+This widget supports:
--   Basic text based messaging
+-   1 on 1 messaging
 -   Inline Markdown
 -   Sharing of files and documents
 -   Preview and download of files and documents
 -   Flagging messages for follow up

-## Getting Started
+## Install

 Depending on how comfortable you are with these frameworks, there are are a number of ways you can "install" our code.